Travel Guide

 Disrespecting Local Customs

-Turkey is a Muslim-majority country with a conservative dress code in certain areas.
-Cover shoulders and knees, and avoid revealing clothing in public.
+Turkey is a Muslim-majority country, and in mosques, rural areas, and many neighbourhoods away from the tourist strip, a conservative dress code is expected.
+Cover your shoulders and knees, and keep revealing clothing for the beach.

-During Ramadan, avoid eating, drinking, or smoking in public during the day as it is considered disrespectful.
+During Ramadan, eating, drinking, or smoking in public during daylight hours is considered disrespectful.
+A little awareness here goes a long way.

 Limiting Your Visit to Tourist Hotspots